‘Days Of Our Lives’ June 21: Chad Vows DiMera Demise, Ciara And Ben Share A Moment, Kayla Hits Paydirt [Recap]

 — Days of our Lives (@nbcdays) June 14, 2018

-Determined to help Steve regain his vision, Kayla has agreed to dig up dirt on Kate DiMera for Stefan.
-Kayla knows how her husband feels about Stefan and the rest of the DiMera family, but she has decided to do it anyway.
-She breaks into Kate’s room looking for the identity of a mystery man who Kate “can’t be seen with.”
-Days of Our Lives fans know that the man is Leo Stark’s attorney, Ted.
+Determined to help Steve regain his vision, Kayla agreed to dig up dirt on Kate DiMera for Stefan.
+Kayla knew how her husband felt about Stefan and the rest of the DiMera family, but she decided to do it anyway.
+She broke into Kate’s room looking for the identity of a mystery man who Kate “can’t be seen with.”
+Days of Our Lives fans know that the man was Leo Stark’s attorney, Ted.

-Kate walks into the room to find Kayla looking through her bedside drawers.
+Kate walked into the room to find Kayla looking through her bedside drawers.

 “Don’t stop on my account.
 Can I offer some assistance?”

-Kayla makes up an excuse and leaves the room just moments before Ted comes looking for Kate.
+Kayla made up an excuse and left the room just moments before Ted came looking for Kate.

-Ted says, as the boss, she has the power.
+Ted said, as the boss, she has the power.
 He believes this is the same dynamic that she has with every man she is with, letting her know it doesn’t bother him.
-Kate says he is right, and she is using that power to focus on one thing, obtaining Titan.
+Kate said he is right, and she is using that power to focus on one thing: obtaining Titan.

 Patch may get the news he's hoping for. #DAYS pic.twitter.com/mMeBxVZq6f